 A Nation of Immigrants

 This 11th-grade lesson plan explores the Immigration Act of 1965.
-For more information on this important legislation, see Immigration & Naturalization Act of 1965: Origin of Modern American Society.
+See also lesson plans 2 (Chinese Exclusion Act) and 3 (Immigration Act of 1924) from this unit.
+For more information on the Immigration Act of 1965, go to Immigration & Naturalization Act of 1965: Origin of Modern American Society.

 The Immigration Debate and DBQ